 You might also notice that some cyclists avoid ‘Shared Use.’
 This is perfectly legal too.
 ‘Shared Use’ often puts cyclists at risk of conflict with pedestrians and dogs, particularly at busy times.
 Where they intersect with junctions, just like with off-road facilities, cyclists are often in a position where they are less visible to drivers.

-Ride on the pavement
+Cyclists ride on the pavement

 Unless the footpath is designated otherwise, cyclists aren’t permitted and can be issued with a Fixed Penalty Notice (FNP).